leanstacks/angular-fundamentals/README.md

 The branch named `ng-route` contains the source code illustrated in the episode [Creating Parameterized Routes with the AngularJS ngRoute Module](https://youtu.be/zQguioTdaV8?list=PLGDwUiT1wr696cif6lV8V4-HKGbDzR7iZ).

+#### angularstrap

+The branch named `angularstrap` contains the source code illustrated in the episode [Using AngularStrap with Bootstrap, Angular Animate, and AngularJS](https://youtu.be/ovvPWtY6cB0?list=PLGDwUiT1wr696cif6lV8V4-HKGbDzR7iZ).

 ## Languages